From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Dataset and evaluation

 \textbf{MIT} \cite{Papageorgiou_MIT_IJCV_2000} is one of the first pedestrian datasets.
 The training set contains 924 positive samples and 11,361 negative samples, where the resolution of samples is of 128$\times$64 pixels.
 There are 123 images for testing in this dataset.

-\textbf{INRIA} \cite{Dalal_HOG_CVPR_2005} is one of the most popular pedestrian datasets and is widely used by the handcrafted features based methods.
-This dataset consists of personal digital images.
+\textbf{INRIA} \cite{Dalal_HOG_CVPR_2005} is one of the most popular pedestrian datasets for handcrafted features based methods.
+This dataset mainly contains personal digital images.
 The training set contains 614 positive images with 1,208 pedestrians and 1,218 negative images.
 The test set has 288 images.

-\textbf{ETH} \cite{Ess_ETH_ICCV_2007} is taken on different days in busy shopping streets.
+textbf{ETH} \cite{Ess_ETH_ICCV_2007} is taken on different days in busy shopping streets.
 The dataset contains three subsets for evaluation (\textit{i.e.,} `BAHNHOF', `JELMOLI', and `SUNNY DAY').
 The `BAHNHOF' set has 999 images, the `JELMOLI' set has 450 images, and the `SUNNY DAY' has 354 images.

 \textbf{TUD-Brussels} \cite{Wojek_TUD_CVPR_2009} is recorded from a driving car in the city of Brussels and contains 508 images at a fixed resolution of 650$\times$480 pixels.
 Additionally, this dataset contains temporal image pairs to learn motion features.